How to Start A Successful Podcast in 2020

 A great mic is critical in delivering a crisp, clear product.
 I use the AudioTechnica AR-2100 and love it.
 I purchased more expensive mics and have been disappointed with the quality.
 I bought special headphones when I started, but now I just use my regular headphones.
 You can get pop filters as well to help reduce pops and background noise.

-I use Cast or Zoom to record and Libsyn to host.
-I outsource the edit and have used editors from Fiverr and WeEditPodcasts.com 7.
+I use Cast and Zoom to record and Libsyn to host.
+However, if I were starting over, I would consider SquadCast.
+I outsource the edit to an editor that I found on Upwork.
+Previously, I have used editors from Fiverr and WeEditPodcasts.com 7.
 Design Your Podcast: First impressions are everything!
 Invest in professional artwork for your podcast using a service like Fiverr or Upwork.
 In addition, a professional intro and outro will put that final touch on your podcast.
 The edit of the show is important if you want to produce a professional product.
 There are many services, like MakeMyIntro, that you can use that are not that expensive, but worth the money.

-Bonus Tip: Getting Reviews and Subscribers: Getting reviews on iTunes is not an easy task, so start with asking your friends and family and any business associates within your industry to leave you a review.
+Getting Reviews and Subscribers: Getting reviews on Apple Podcasts is not an easy task, so start with asking your friends and family and any business associates within your industry to leave you a review.
 Push to get as many as you can within the first few weeks to optimize reach.
-You can also incorporate a giveaway or promotion to drive up reviews, but the biggest thing you can do is to simply ask people to write a review for you.
+You can also incorporate a giveaway or promotion to drive up reviews, but the biggest thing you can do is to simply ask people to subscribe and review.